JakeSteam/blog-programming/_posts/2022-02-27-a-writeup-of-a-2017-phishing-scam.md

 The short term fix was disabling the malicious app that was spreading like wildfire, and long term fixes were being investigated:

 > We have taken action to protect users against an e-mail impersonating Google Docs & have disabled offending accounts.
-We’ve removed the fake pages [and] pushed updates through Safe Browsing, and our abuse team is working to prevent this kind of spoofing from happening again.
+We've removed the fake pages [and] pushed updates through Safe Browsing, and our abuse team is working to prevent this kind of spoofing from happening again.
 We encourage users to report phishing e-mails in Gmail.

 *Quote from [@googledocs on Twitter](https://twitter.com/googledocs/status/859878989250215937).*